Tsalka language: Sociolinguistic status

 Not all Tsalka Greeks speak Tsalka; there are many Pontic Greek speakers.
 Tsalka is exclusively a spoken language and has no writing system.

 The name Tsalka language is not used by its speakers; instead, they use descriptive terms like "bizim dili" ("our language").
 Tsalka Greeks also call their language Musulmandzha (the Muslim language) and often identify as Urums as a result of the belief that people's ethnic identity is defined by the genetic relationships of their language; this view was heavily promoted by the Soviet bureaucracy.
 At the same time, they are offended by the claim that they are not real Greeks because of the Turkish influence.
-According to Garkavets, Orthodox Mariupol Urums who also speak a Turkish dialect have no similar insecurity in relation to their language.
+According to Garkavets, Orthodox Mariupol Urums who also speak a Turkic language have no similar insecurity in relation to their language.

 Speaking Tsalka is not prestigious and is seen as shameful or a curse, but the speakers believe that switching from Greek to Tsalka has enabled them to preserve their Orthodox Christian faith; they see it in contrast with the conversion of Pontic Greeks into Islam while maintaining their Hellenic language.
 The actual reason for the abandonment of language is unknown, and is not typical for ethnic minorities in Ottoman Empire (see the opposite cases in Bosnia, Herzsegovina, Albania and Greece); it is being theorised that the language shift occurred in the urban population while more rural Pontic Greeks retained a Hellenic dialect.

 Tsalka became less stigmatised after dissolution of the Soviet Union in 1991 as its partial intelligibility had facilitated trading with Turkey.
 The common language also helps Tsalka Greeks to befriend Turkic speakers from neighbouring settlements and provides them with entertainment via Turkish popular media.
 Most Tsalka Greeks report a desire to learn the Greek language.